How do I know if I have poor inflammatory responses?

 1. Tired All The Time

-If you’re tired all the time, this can mean you have chronic bad inflammatory responses.
+If you’re tired all the time, this can mean you have proor inflammatory responses.

 Maybe you’re sleeping too little or even too much, both can create inflammation – especially being sleep deprived which most of us are.

-Exercising too much, all the time will also cause chronic inflammation.
+Exercising too much, all the time will also cause extra inflammation.

 2. Aches & Pains

-This leads to one of the biggest indicators of chronic bad inflammatory responses and that’s aches and pains.
+This leads to one of the biggest indicators of unhealthy inflammatory response and that’s aches and pains.
 This can be muscular or bone or ligaments or tendons or joints.

 And this gets worse as we age and this is why it’s also called “inflammAGING”